espocrm/documentation/docs/administration/bpm-activities.md

 # BPM Activities

-Activities represent automated tasks, manual tasks and sub-processes.
-Depicted as a gray rectangle.
+Activities encompass automated tasks, manual tasks, and sub-processes.
+On a flowchart, they are depicted as gray rectangles.

 * [Task](#task)
 * [Send Message Task](#send-message-task)